 Joseph Church is a conductor, composer, arranger, pianist, and teacher of music.
 His career has been as varied as it has exciting, working with some of music and the theater's most remarkable talents, collaborating with musicians, performers, directors, and technicians around the world, and guiding some of the entertainment world's most promising talent.
 His joy in music has never waned, and Joseph is actively involved in the struggle to preserve live music performance and to perpetuate music as an essential part of our education and culture.

 Joseph is perhaps best known for his music direction of two groundbreaking Broadway musicals, The Lion King and The Who’s Tommy.
 For eight-plus years (1997-2005) he was the music director of The Lion King on Broadway, and during that time was the music supervisor for the New York, London, Toronto, Tokyo, Osaka, and Los Angeles productions of the show.
 From 1992-1995, Joseph served as music supervisor, conductor, and vocal arranger of The Who's Tommy on Broadway.
 He was the music director of the original production at La Jolla Playhouse, for which he won the Los Angeles Drama-Logue award for music direction, and was the music supervisor for the London, Toronto, Germany, and national touring companies of the show.
 Also with Julie Taymor, he was vocal director of the Broadway production of The Green Bird.
-Most recently, Joseph was the music director and supervisor for the Broadway-bound musical Amazing Grace, produced by Broadway in Chicago, for which he also provided arrangements and incidental music.
+Most recently, Joseph was the music director and supervisor for the Broadway musical Amazing Grace, for which he also provided arrangements and incidental music.
 Just prior to that, he spent six months as assistant conductor at Broadway’s Sister Act, and two years as the associate conductor of In The Heights.
 He was also associate music director of the Public Theater’s production of Paul Simon’s The Capeman at the Delacorte Theater in Central Park in 2012.
 Other work as a music director and conductor for the stage includes Randy Newman's Faust at the Goodman Theatre in Chicago and the La Jolla Playhouse, the original Off-Broadway, National, and Boston companies of Little Shop Of Horrors, and two seasons as music director at Radio City Music Hall.
 Joseph was also conductor and music director for the Grammy-winning cast albums of The Lion King and Tommy.
 His guest conducting includes appearances with the Gubbio Festival Opera and the Giuseppe Verdi Society Chorus and Orchestra in Umbria, Italy, the Long Island Philharmonic, the chamber orchestra Music for A Sunday Afternoon, and the Westchester Chamber Symphony.
 He was music director of the New York University Symphony in 2005, and has also served as assistant conductor of the Brooklyn Philharmonia Chorus and the Gubbio Festival Orchestra in Gubbio, Italy.
 As a keyboard player, Joseph has had long-standing relationships with several Broadway shows, including Starlight Express (his Broadway debut), Les Miserables, and The Book Of Mormon.
 Joseph's cast recordings of Tommy and The Lion King were both recipients of the Grammy Award for best show album.